Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Introduction

-Considering this gap, the primary objective of this study is to introduce an interpretable spatio-temporal feature extractor for soft sensors in industrial process modeling and monitoring.
-We propose a spatio-temporal consistent and interpretable model (STCIM) with an encoder-decoder structure and an interpretable latent space.
-This method unfolds in two distinct phases: in the first stage, a root layer is designed to extract the local features at different times, and an adaptive position encoding layer is embedded into the root layer to ensure the spatio-temporal consistency.
-Subsequently, the spatio-temporal features are utilized as input to a far topological alignment layer, computing the correlations among the features.
-The potential far topological coupling will be captured to calculate the latent space.
-In the second stage, the latent space is guided by the first principle and integrated into the loss function to predict the output.
-The latent space is explicitly assigned physical properties to maintain the interpretability of the model.
+Considering this gap, the primary objective of this study is to introduce an explicitly interpretable spatio-temporally consistent soft sensor model in thermal power plant modeling and monitoring.
+We propose a spatio-temporal consistent and interpretable model (STCIM) with a spatio-temporal consistent feature extraction block and an interpretable latent space.
+This method unfolds in two distinct phases: in the first stage, a root layer is designed to extract the local features at different times, and a trainable position encoding layer is embedded into the root layer to ensure the local spatio-temporal consistency.
+Subsequently, the local consistent features are utilized as the input to a far topological alignment layer, computing the correlations among the features by attention mechanism.
+During the process, the position encoding layer can adaptively update itself to ensure the consistency of far topological spatio-temporal features.
+In the second stage, the spatio-temporal consistent features are projected into the latent space.
+The latent space is guided by the first principle, explicitly assigning physical meanings to maintain the interpretability of the model.
+In training process, the latent space is integrated into the loss function to predict the state variables and the output.
 Notably, this methodology holds potential for adaptation to other domains within industrial modeling or diagnostic applications.
-The efficacy of these concepts is validated through extensive experimentation using simulated datasets and real-world data from a 330MW power plant.
-In summary, the key contributions of this paper encompass:

-\begin{enumerate} \item A spatio-temporal consistent and interpretable model (STCIM) is proposed for industrial process modeling and monitoring.
-It efficiently extracts and aligns the spatio-temporal features of industrial processes and gives the latent variables physical meanings to improve the model's interpretability.
+The efficacy of these concepts is validated through extensive experimentation using simulated datasets and real-world data from a 330MW thermal power plant.
+In summary, the key contributions of this paper encompass: \begin{enumerate} \item A spatio-temporal consistent and interpretable model (STCIM) is proposed for thermal power plant modeling and monitoring.
+It efficiently extracts and aligns the spatio-temporal features and gives the latent variables physical meanings to improve the model's interpretability.

-\item The far topological spatio-temporal consistency extraction block is introduced to extract and align spatio-temporal features by using adaptive position encoding and attention modules.
+\item The spatio-temporal consistent feature extraction block is introduced to extract and align local and global spatio-temporal features by using trainable position encoding and attention modules.